List of United States Navy aircraft designations (pre-1962): Airships and balloons

 Prior to 1954, lighter-than-air craft used separate designation systems from those used for fixed-wing aircraft and rotorcraft, or were undesignated.
 As a general rule, a "Z" prefix identified lighter-than-air craft.

+Rigid airships

-Rigid airships were designated as ZR-class—"R" for rigid—with a suffixed number identifying the individual aircraft.
+Rigid airships were designated as ZR-class—"R" for rigid—with a suffixed number identifying the individual aircraft, and unlike all other lighter-than-air craft were commissioned no differently that surface ships; therefore, the ZR code was included as a hull classification symbol with those of surface ships.
 With the introduction of the Akron-class airship, an "S" mission suffix was added to signify scout (ZRS-class).

+Other airships

 The first U.S. Navy non-rigid airship was ordered in 1915 before an airship designation system was standardized and was designated DN-1 for Dirigible, Non-rigid.
 When subsequent airships were ordered into series production for World War I (WWI), alphabetical class letters were adopted starting with the B-class blimp, with individual aircraft identified by a suffixed number; DN-1 was retroactively considered A-class by implication.
 Within each class, individual airships often had significant design variations, and were sometimes sourced from different manufacturers; the class designations referred to nominal power and size.

 The first mission designation system for non-rigid airships, introduced in 1940, took the following form: